vegetableman/vandal/readme.md

 ___

-> Vandal is a browser extension that helps you quickly navigate the web archive without leaving the current tab.
+> Vandal is a browser extension that helps you quickly navigate the web archive and travel back in time without leaving the current tab.

 <p align="center">
   <img src="https://github.com/vegetableman/vandal/raw/master/docs/sample.gif">